MariaRosenholm/Maria-Rosenholm/README.md

-# getting-started
+# Maria-Rosenholm
-Trying to learn how to use GitHub
-How this gona look like?
+Welcome to my GitHub!